twidi/streamdeckfs/README.md

 Using names is very useful when you configure your page actions: having `page=spotify` is a lot more meaningful than `page=50` (and it allows reorganizing your pages as you want)

+The `run` command will start with the first page, using page numbers.
+You can change that by passing the page argument: `--page PAGE` (or `-p PAGE`) with `PAGE` being the number or name of an available page.

 # References